John Coffee: Battle of Horseshoe Bend

 Andrew Jackson arrived at the last Red Stick village base at Horseshoe bend with 2,000 American infantry, 700 American cavalry, some artillery, 500 Cherokee allies, and Lower Creek allies.
-There were 1,000 Red Stick warriors making their stand at Horseshoe bend.
-The Red Stick base was at a peninsula semi-surrounded by a river with the only land exit at a narrow slim neck.
-The Red Stick made a breastwork at the narrow slim neck.
-John Coffee and his mounted men circled down river to cut off any who tried to get away.
+There were 1,000 Red Stick warriors making their stand at Horseshoe Bend.
+The Red Stick base was on a peninsula semi-surrounded by a river with the only land exit at a narrow, slim neck.
+The Red Stick made breastwork on the narrow, slim neck.
+John Coffee and his mounted men circled downriver to cut off anyone who tried to escape.
 The militia and regulars would lead the main attack.
 At the slim neck, the Indians formed a log breastwork barricade.
-The American cannons did little damage to the breastwork.
+The American cannons did minor damage to the breastwork.
 But John Coffee, his mounted men, and pro-American Indians had snuck around successfully to the rear of the Red Stick camp and opened heavy fire.
-The Red Sticks behind the front breastwork diverted much of their troops to the rear to combat John Coffee’s combined force of mounted men and Indians.
+The Red Sticks behind the front breastwork diverted much of their troops to the rear to combat Coffee's combined force of mounted men and Indians.
 The American militia and Regulars swarmed the weakened front of the barricade breastwork.
-Both sides fired through loop holes at each other, took cover behind their side of the barricades, and attacked each other in melee combat.
-As the militia and regulars overran the front, the Red Sticks fled to the river rear being shot down by Coffee’s mounted riflemen on the outside bank.
+Both sides fired through loopholes at each other, took cover behind their side of the barricades, and attacked each other in melee combat.
+As the militia and regulars overran the front, the Red Sticks fled to the river rear, being shot down by Coffee's mounted riflemen on the outside bank.
 Wounded Red Stick warriors hiding in the underbrush were dispatched with bayonets and tomahawks.

 The Americans gathered the Red Stick women and children and secured them.
-The Americans found 557 dead Red Stick warriors while an estimated 300 Red Stick warriors were drowned in the river rear.
-Some 300 women and an unknown number of children were marched toward Fort Talladega to be taken as slaves by Cherokee and friendly Creeks loyal to the American cause.
-Andrew Jackson adopted an orphaned Creek child and named him Andrew Junior.
+The Americans found 557 dead Red Stick warriors, while an estimated 300 Red Stick warriors were drowned in the river rear.
+Some 300 women and an unknown number of children were marched toward Fort Talladega to be enslaved by Cherokee and friendly Creeks loyal to the American cause.

+Andrew Jackson adopted an orphaned Creek child whose parents had been killed at the Battle of Tallusahatchee; the baby was named Lyncoya.
 Later, Red Stick leader William Weatherford surrendered to the Americans.
 The Creek Warriors lost 800 killed and 206 wounded.
 The Americans lost 47 killed and 159 wounded.
-And the Native American allies of the Americans lost 23 killed and 47 wounded.
+The Native American allies of the Americans lost 23 killed and 47 wounded.
 So the Americans and their allies lost 70 killed and 206 wounded in total.

 Battle of New Orleans

 Coffee led his brigade, which included free blacks and Native American warriors from allied Southeast tribes, at the 1814-15 Battle of New Orleans.
-They played a key role in holding the woods to the east of the British column.
-Coffee's brigade was the first to engage the British, by firing from behind the trees and brush.
+They played a crucial role in holding the woods to the east of the British column.
+Coffee's brigade was the first to engage the British, firing from behind the trees and brush.